 I believe that freedom is a misleading term, that has probably been badly translated at some point along the way.
 It is true that I have freed myself from most of the neuroses and ignorance that we sadly get saddled with the moment we turn up as a human animal on this planet.
 However, we pretty quickly normalise our reality.
 Once you have freed yourself from things that used to cripple you, you pretty quickly forget they were ever there.

 Most of the time, I feel like I have a lot less choice in my actions than I used to.
 Meeting the experience of ourselves and others with courage and humility is really the only route that makes sense to me any more.
 My decisions are no longer about what can I do to be free, but what I can do to honour my experience, the collective experience and the story that the Universe is trying to tell through us.
 There is creative freedom of how that is expressed, freedom to feel joy even during challenging moments and freedom in knowing that we are exactly where we need to be.
-But it is not the freedom to think, do or feel whatever you want.
-It is the opposite of that.

 I am passionate about the opportunities that the spiritual path can offer people.
 Its ability to help people expand their consciousness to give themselves more space to explore their creative potential, to increase their ability to feel joy and to find the reassurance that they are a good human being that is probably doing their best most of the time.
 These things also offer an opportunity for us to love each other more fully, which I believe is our best shot at healing as a collective and rescuing our planet from the brink of destruction.
 A sense of belonging is one of of the most satisfying human experiences there is, so it seems worthwhile to cultivate some of that.

-I would really like it if our spiritual wellbeing was held in the same regard as our physical wellbeing and that every person had some sort of spiritual practise in the same way that most people do physical exercise.
+I would really like it if our spiritual wellbeing was held in the same regard as our physical wellbeing and that every person had some sort of spiritual practice in the same way that most people do physical exercise.
 It’s easier if this is done from a place of playfulness, curiosity and care, rather than punishment, in both instances.

 I believe that the days of achieving enlightenment by isolating ourselves from society are no longer relevant; our society is immeasurably complex and we hold an insane degree of individual and collective trauma and confusion that is very difficult and painful to unpick on our own.